artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * Initial version.

 == Upgrade Notice ==
-= 3.7.0 =
+= 3.9.0 =
-* Fixed shipping method settings fields when creating a new instance from WooCommerce shipping zones.
+* Added compatibility with YITH WooCommerce Product Bundles.
+On bundles set to "Items will be bundled in a unique shipment", the bundled items now inherit the bundle shipping class, so the excluded shipping classes setting applies to the whole bundle.
+* Compatible with WooCommerce 11.0.

 == Translations ==
 * *English*: by [**Art Project Group**](https://artprojectgroup.es/) (default language).